-If you have painful, swollen or unstable knees you might be suffering from Osteoarthritis of the knee
+If you have painful, swollen or unstable knees, you might have Osteoarthritis of the knee.

 Knee problems prompt more people to visit the doctor than any other musculoskeletal condition.
 Nearly one in three adults over the age of 45 reports experiencing some form of knee pain.
-Often this is due to “wear and tear” changes in weight bearing joints and is a normal part of the aging process, however these changes are often accelerated by previous injury.
+Often this is due to “wear and tear” changes in weight bearing joints and is a normal part of the ageing process, however these changes are often accelerated by previous injury.
 In particular, tearing of the anterior cruciate ligaments (ACL), which often goes unnoticed, will lead to premature degeneration of cartilage.
-When the change becomes clinically significant the condition is called Osteoarthritis.
-The patient suffers recurrent bouts of of pain, and swelling leading eventually to a difficulty in walking.
+When the change becomes clinically significant, the condition is called Osteoarthritis.
+The patient suffers recurrent bouts of pain and swelling leading eventually to difficulty in walking.
 Left untreated knee pain can only get worse.
-In the under 45 age group knee problems may be caused by sports injuries and accidents (trauma), or simply through significant weight gain.
+In the under 45 age group, knee problems may be caused by sports injuries and accidents (trauma), or simply through significant weight gain.

-Expert diagnosis of your knee problem by a knee specialist
+Expert diagnosis of your knee problems by a knee specialist

 Which steps are required by a knee specialist to diagnose your knee condition?